 - The Rules and Alerts dialog box will appear:

 - Click the New Rule button

 Outlook includes some pre-defined template rules that are already set up and allow you to customise the necessary options.
 This makes rule creation really quick and straight forward.
 Whenever I demonstrate this feature to training participants I always say “The best way to understand rules is to read them like a story”.

 - The first screen of the Rules Wizard displays Step 1: Select a template

 - The top section of the dialog asks you how you’d like to create the rule: either using a template or start from a blank rule.
 The bottom half of the dialog shows the Step 2: Edit the rule description.
 Here is where you can read the rule, just like a story and as you change or select options the story will grow.

 - We are going to create our rule from scratch using a blank rule so select Apply rule on messages I receive and click Next

-- Anytime you see words with the blue underline, exactly like a hyperlink, click on it because it allows you to specify that part of the rule
+- Anytime you see words with a blue underline, exactly like a hyperlink, click on it because it allows you to specify that part of the rule.

 - The Rule Address dialog box will appear allowing you to select a person from your contact list or you can paste or type any email address into the From field at the bottom of the dialog box